When to Match: A Cost-Balancing Principle for Dynamic Markets: Omitted Details for the Delivery Experiment

 This subsection describes the parameter calibration procedure for all dispatch policies, including the search methodology, optimal parameter values, and interpretation of results.
 Our goal is to give each policy the best chance to perform well so that performance differences reflect algorithmic design rather than poor tuning.

-To ensure a fair comparison across policies, we calibrate all parameters using grid search on the training set (716 batches).
-For each policy, we evaluate performance across a predefined parameter range and select the value that minimizes average delay on the training data.
-This approach avoids cherry-picking and ensures that each benchmark operates at its best possible configuration under our evaluation metric.
+To ensure a fair comparison across policies, we calibrate all dispatch-policy parameters using grid search on the same calibration set (716 batches).
+For each policy, we evaluate performance across a predefined parameter range and select the value that minimizes average delay on the calibration data.
+This approach avoids policy-specific cherry-picking and ensures that each benchmark operates at its best possible configuration under the same calibration metric.

-The grid search is conducted independently for each policy, using the same training-test split and evaluation metric (average delay per driver).
+The grid search is conducted independently for each policy, using the same calibration-evaluation split and evaluation metric (average delay per driver).
+After calibration, all policy comparisons are reported on the common held-out evaluation set (179 batches), so differences across policies are not driven by different tuning samples or different evaluation instances.
 All experiments use the Travel Time Predictor Model for consistency, as it provides more realistic estimates of driver behavior than idealized TSP routing (see Section~\ref{app:travel_time_discussion}).

 Table~\ref{tab:Parameter tuning} summarizes the search ranges, step sizes, and optimal values for each policy.